nikindtmas1/My-Cubic-MongoDb/README.md

 npm install
 open or create mongodb server
-open or install mongodb compas open command prompt like admin and write "mongod" command then pres enter this will start mongodb server create collection cubicle npm start open new tab in brawser on localhost:5000
+open or install mongodb compas open command prompt like admin and write "mongod" command, then pres enter this will start mongodb server create collection "cubicle" npm start open new tab in brawser on localhost:5000
 ```